Premarket Assessment of Pediatric Medical Devices - Guidance for Industry and Food and Drug Administration Staff

 For purposes of this guidance, we are proposing the following ranges of pediatric subpopulations to be used as a guide for manufacturers in developing medical devices:

-Although the upper age limit used to define the pediatric population varies among experts, including adolescents up to the age of 21 is consistent with the definition found in several sources.5,6,7 Given the scope of medical devices and the impact that a device could have on a growing adolescent, as well as the effect growth could have on the device, we believe that including the upper age limit identified above may be useful for some devices and device clinical trials.
+Although the upper age limit used to define the pediatric population varies among experts, including adolescents up through the age of 21 is consistent with the definition found in several sources.3,4 FDA interprets pediatrics as individuals who are 21 years of age or younger (that is, from birth through the 21st year of life, up to but not including the 22nd birthday).5 Given the scope of medical devices and the impact that a device could have on a growing adolescent, as well as the effect growth could have on the device, we believe that including the upper age limit identified above may be useful for some devices and device clinical trials.
 The agency recognizes, however, that the descriptions are somewhat arbitrary and that, in fact, the subject’s weight, body size, physiological development, neurological development, and neuromuscular coordination may often be more appropriate indicators than chronological age.

 - very low birth weight describes newborns less than 1.5 Kg